deep-mm/About-Me/site/content/projects/auto-repair-service-management-system.md

 author = "Deep Mehta"
 title = "AUTOR - Auto Repair and Service Management System" date = "2022-12-10"
-description = "This project is an implementation of an car service center application with a primary focus on database design." tags = [
+description = "This project is an implementation of a car service center application with a primary focus on database design." tags = [
  "dbms",
  "sql",
  "er-diagram",
  "github",
  "angular",
  "java",
  "devops"
 ]
 +++